 sacrifice more than he was willing, he would just quit his job and find

-another lousy job that requires fewer sacrifices.
+another lousy job that required fewer sacrifices.
 High-paying jobs are not

 easy to find, but the demands that we must meet in order to keep them force

-us to further entangle ourselves in the affairs of this world, and this is
+us to further entangle ourselves in the affairs of everyday life, and this is

-finding a job that pays less so we have more of a say-so about how we live
+finding a job that paid less so we could have more control of how we lived

 (190e) Die to self (Process of substitution)